1. Packages

 peerOwnerId String

-The AWS account ID of the owner of the peer VPC.
-Defaults to the account ID the AWS provider is currently connected to.
+The AWS account ID of the target peer VPC.
+Defaults to the account ID the [AWS provider][1] is currently connected to, so must be managed if connecting cross-account.

 peerRegion String